 The following sections describe quotas and limits for Cloud VPN.
 To change a quota, request additional quota by using the Google Cloud Console.
 Limits cannot generally be increased unless specifically noted.

 This table covers important quotas per project.
-See the Cloud Console Quotas page for other quotas.
+For other quotas, see the Cloud Console Quotas page.

 |VPN gateways||Quota||For HA VPN only|